truehostcloud/ph-ee-connector-ams-fineract/README.md

 ## Usage

-To initiate a collection request, and have the erply connector notify the erply AMS about the payment, follow the steps below:
+To initiate a collection request, and have the Fineract connector notify the Fineract AMS about the payment, follow the steps below:

-- Upload the erply bpmn (found in `src/main/resources/mpesa_flow_erply-oaf.bpmn`) through * *zeebe-ops** by sending a
+- Upload the Fineract bpmn (found in `src/main/resources/mpesa_flow_fineract-oaf.bpmn`) through * *zeebe-ops** by sending a
   POST
   request to `http://localhost:5001/zeebe/upload` with the file attached.